tobiasfrck/montecarlointegration/README.md

 # montecarlointegration
-This is a demo for monte carlo integration.
+This is a simple demo for monte carlo integration for a course at my uni.
+This was voluntary, because I like Processing.